paulofelipefeitosa/prebaking-middleware-2020/startup-components/README.md

 ### Markdown Prebaking

-Now you can execute the `Start-up Components Markdown Prebaking` experiment using the following commands:
+Finally, you can execute the `Start-up Components Markdown Prebaking` experiment using the following commands:
 ``` shell script
 # cd serverless-handlers